XKNX/knx-frontend/README.md

 # KNX UI

-This is the KNX custom panel for the KNX core integration in Home Assistant.
-It provides a user interface for interacting with the
+This is the KNX panel for the KNX core integration in Home Assistant.
+It provides a user interface for interacting with the KNX integration.
-KNX integration.

 ## Features